 Zucchini, Mozz & Sun-Dried Tomato Panini

 Somewhere along the line, sandwiches were deemed lunch food only.
 Yet sandwiches (better yet, panini) could not be more dinner-worthy.
 Case in point: these panini!
-Sautéed zucchini, sun-dried tomatoes, melty mozz, and creamy parsley sauce are layered between ciabatta bread then pan-pressed to crispy, golden perfection.
+Sautéed zucchini, sun-dried tomatoes, melty mozz, and a lemony pesto spread are layered between ciabatta bread then pan-pressed to crispy, golden perfection.
 Roasted potato wedges complete the meal.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Toss on a baking sheet with a large drizzle of oil, ½ tsp Italian Seasoning (1 tsp for 4 servings), salt, and pepper.
 (You’ll use more Italian Seasoning later.) • Roast on top rack until browned and tender, 20-25 minutes.

 • While potatoes roast, trim and cut zucchini crosswise into ¼-inch-thick rounds.
 Quarter lemon.
 Halve ciabattas.
 Finely chop sun-dried tomatoes.